wwwwwsssssxxxxx/rabbit/README.md

 3. Restrict some lines to watch videos, which is also for the sake of smoothly providing friends who use Goole search, online shopping, social networking and other scenarios.

-4. About flip-flop: Little White Rabbit will call the VPN service that comes with the system when it runs.
+4. About flip-flop: Little White Rabbit will call the V*P*N service that comes with the system when it runs.
 If your mobile phone system is customized by a third party or VPN service is streamlined/deleted, Little White Rabbit can do nothing about it.
 If your mobile phone system is the manufacturer's original system, and there is no Root, please leave a message to the author's Google Store.
 The author will try to fix other errors such as flicker.

 5. Frequent dropouts (important)